When you join our Preceptorship Programme, you’ll gain valuable skills and experience in your first qualified role as a healthcare professional.

 - Regular access to the Clinical Education Team who will guide you through your preceptorship year

-Apply for our positions on the NHS website (opens a new browser tab)
+Apply for our positions (opens a new browser tab)

 Find out more about working for us (opens new browser tab)

 Based a short journey away from the centre of Reading, Prospect Park Hospital provides is a place of nurture and compassion for our mental health patients.
 Our Mental Health Inpatient service consists of four adult acute, one specialist dementia, one functional older adults ward, one PICU and a Place of Safety.

 We also have a library on site, which offers a wide range of resources to help you study and research.

 We provide extra preceptorship support for Newly Qualified Mental Health Nurses working at Prospect Park Hospital.

 From your first induction to your daily shifts, we’ll provide you with the development you need to help our patients and progress your career: